-WeChat has become in a couple of years the most famous but also the most used APP in China.
-International brands are now looking for optimizing the way they can reach their audience through this platform.
+WeChat has become in a couple of years the most famous but also most used APP in China.
+International brands are now looking for optimizing their WeChat marketing strategy so they can reach out to their audience through the app better.

 - How to use it and promote it with efficiency?

 - Mini Programs in use: a brands case study